vielmetti/sisyphus/README.md

 Tools for the never ending task

-Depends on shuf or gshuf from gnu-coreutils.
+No longer depends on shuf or gshuf from gnu-coreutils.

 Some goals:
 * test with shellcheck
 * package as Docker image for OpenFaaS
+* test across lots of awks